generationchanger/GNC/README.md

 Generationchanger is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.

-For more information, as well as an immediately useable, binary version of the Generationchanger client sofware, see http://www.generationchangercoin.com
+For more information, as well as an immediately useable, binary version of the Generationchanger client software, see http://www.generationchangercoin.com
 <h3>Development process</h3> Developers work in their own trees, then submit pull requests when they think
 their feature or bug fix is ready.